updated on 8th Dec 2025 13:41 posted on 20th Nov 2025 12:25

 The first Class DM locomotive was completed at the Stadler València at the end of 2023, after which it began factory tests.
 Its inventory number is 8012, which is based on the KiwiRail scheme, where the Class DM corresponds to the number 8, followed by the locomotive’s own number, in this case 01, and then follows the last digit, which is a check digit and is based on a mathematical calculation.
 This means that the second locomotive is 8029.

-After the necessary preparations, approval tests were started in early 2025, the aim of which was to check all parameters so that, if necessary, it was possible to make any adjustments to the following batch-built machines, preferably while they were still in the production plant.
+After the necessary preparations, approval tests were started in January 2025, the aim of which was to check all parameters so that, if necessary, it was possible to make any adjustments to the following batch-built machines, preferably while they were still in the production plant.
 The tests took place across the South Island and included runs on the Midland line (212 km) over the challenging Otira-Arthur’s Pass (737 m above sea level) with the 8,529 m long Otira Tunnel.

 Certification and operation

-On 31 May 2025, the locomotives completed their trials and awaited approval, which was achieved in mid-July.
 Locomotive certification is granted by KiwiRail Operations as an accredited Rail Transport Operator.
 KiwiRail Operations forms part of Kiwi Rail and is responsible for the management and operation of New Zealand's national rail network and inter-island ferries by the state-owned enterprise, KiwiRail.

 Track access is granted by KiwiRail Network as an accredited Rail Infrastructure Manager.
 The regulator NZ Transport Agency, responsible for overall safety of the land transport system, provides acknowledgement to notification from KiwiRail regarding new locomotive class and it certification.
 A locomotive simulator for Class DM has been installed at Middleton depot for driver training.